rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      An opportunity to contribute to solving complex governance challenges brought Soumya to Samagra.
+      An opportunity to contribute to solving complex governance challenges brought her to Samagra.
 She intends to leverage her academic grounding and hands-on experience in the corporate sector to create impact at scale.
     image: /img/soumya.jpg
     linkedInProfile: 'https://www.linkedin.com/in/soumya-gupta-664a191a8/'
     name: Soumya Gupta